Listen to Les McKeown read this blog post:

-Truly great leaders have a third mode – the ability to sit with their team without needing to be in charge, using their subject matter knowledge just the same way as anyone else around the table would.
+Truly great leaders have a third mode – the ability, when appropriate, to sit with their team without needing to be in charge, using their subject matter knowledge just the same way as anyone else around the table would.

 If you don’t already have it, here’s how to develop that skill: